benresonance-star/Task-Checker/specification.md

 > **Deployment**: Configure for Firebase Hosting with a single-page application rewrite rule."

 ---
-*Updated: December 23, 2025 (v1.3.1 - Enhanced Branding & Dynamic Versioning)*
+*Updated: December 23, 2025 (v1.3.2 - In-App Confirmation for Checklist Deletion)*